When working in the Digital Marketing Empire team, you will not be an employee, and you will work on your own business in a way.

 The section “Recruitment, Training, and Onboarding” explains how the training process will look like, and what is required of both parties during that process.

-The responsibilities of the person mentoring you during this process (which will mostly be me in the beginning) are to ensure you are getting quality education on the topic of blogging, that your blog posts have their headers and prepared and the competition researched and the requirements specified, and also, that you will receive help and guidance in the editing process before the article is published.
+The responsibilities of the person mentoring you during the onboarding process (which will mostly be me in the beginning) are to ensure you are getting quality education on the topic of blogging, that in some cases your blog posts have their headers prepared and the competition researched and the requirements specified, and also, that you will receive help and guidance in the editing process before the article is published.

 Your responsibilities will be to create your first 10 articles, pay attention while we go through the edits and the training, and do your best in general.

 The training period will last for a minimum of 10 days, which means you will receive at least 10 live training sessions with me or your designated mentor.
 The training period may be extended if needed, but it may also be cut short if you are not accepted into the program.

 The section “Services and Responsibilities” defines the responsibilities of both parties, and the services they agree to provide, once the training period is done.

 The responsibilities of Digital Marketing Empire towards you include:

 - timely payments if your content generates profit

 - guidance and help and editing of your content if you need it